microbma/microbma.github.io/project/SMAG.md

 and have been deposited in the Figshare database [Data files](https://doi.org/10.6084/m9.figshare.23298791).

 ## Contacts
-Other associated data supporting the findings are available from the corresponding author (bma@zju.edu.cn) and also for lucy20@zju.edu.cn for details.
+The SMAG catalogue remain openly shared and available to all researchers and practitioners in relevant fields, please contact lucy20@zju.edu.cn for further questions or detailed inquiries.

 ## Publications
 Ma, B., Lu, C., Wang, Y. et al. A genomic catalogue of soil microbiomes boosts mining of biodiversity and genetic resources.
 Nat Commun 14, 7318 (2023).